callmeShae/callmeShae-github-readme/README.md

 I’m a Software Developer specializing in Java.
 Prior to discovering my programming skills, I spent a few years in the ⚓ U.S. Navy ⚓, but now enjoy my time outside of work by...

+- 🐱‍👤 Improving my Programming skills!
 - 🎨 Working on art of any kind (painting, drawing, sculpture and woodworking)
 - 🏠 Completing home renovation projects
 - 🚴 Cycling
 - 🐾 Spending time with my wife and pets!
-- and of course, improving my Programming skills!

 📫 Connect with me 📫
 - [Facebook](https://www.facebook.com/shannonsmith1223)